 Professional athletes and fitness enthusiasts know that they can’t just purchase the first training mask they see online.
 In other words, there is a lot more than meets the eye if you want the best training mask that suits your workout routine and most importantly, your budget.

-In this light, I have compiled a detailed list of the best training masks to get in 2019, and a brief guide at the end of this review to help you make an informed purchase.
+In this light, I have compiled a detailed list of the best training masks to get in the market, and a brief guide at the end of this review to help you make an informed purchase.

 - 1. Training Mask 3.0